-2015 Tier 1 Call for Projects
+2018 Tier 1 Call for Projects

-2015 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 PM, May 15, 2015.
-Projects that do not award construction contracts by June 30, 2016 will not be considered.
+2018 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 p.m.
+Friday, May 18, 2018.
+Projects that do not award construction contracts by June 30, 2019 will not be considered.
 OCTA allocates funds on July 1 of each year.
+Tier 1 projects are not eligible for delay requests; please refer to precept number 17 for additional information.
 Funds will become available upon execution of a letter agreement.
-Approximately \$2.8 million will be available for the 2015 Tier 1 call for projects.

 After the Tier 1 applications are reviewed by OCTA, an advisory panel will review and rank projects.
-Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in late summer 2015.
+Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in summer 2018.
 Funds allocated for projects are final once approved by the OCTA Board.
 No additional funds will be allocated to the project.
 Grantees are responsible for any costs exceeding the allocated amount.